As Inflation Looms, Real Estate Heads Into Long-Forgotten Territory

 “You might not see inflation in office rents in the same way anymore,” Lau said.
 “You only need people to work from home about 20% of the time to make an impact on office demand and rents.”

-He added that the sector benefiting from growing rents now, like logistics, multifamily and life sciences, would be those that benefit in a more inflationary environment.
+He added that the sectors benefiting from growing rents now, like logistics, multifamily and life sciences, would be those that benefit in a more inflationary environment.
 Inflation is not a tide that will raise all boats.